xjmusic/xjmusic/README.md

 ## Getting Started

-We use [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) for local development.

-There is an example configuration called **.env.example** in the root of the project.
-It is up to you, the developer, to obtain keys and fill in the values of your own environment variables, in a new file called **.env** which is never checked in to version control or released with the distribution.
-So, the use of environment variables is federated across development and production deployments, while all actual configurations are kept outside the scope of the code.

-Once your **.env** file is configured, it's time to bring up the server:

-    docker-compose up -d

-In the above example, `-d` tells Docker to start the containers in the background (as Daemons).

-Note that `localhost` simply points to the local loopback.
-Docker-compose maps maps local port 80 to the `hub01xj1` docker container port 80.

 To compile the Java server-side applications and package them for deployment:

     gradle clean assemble

-To build and deploy the platform during local development, we run this a lot:

-    gradle assemble && docker restart hub01xj1 nexus01xj1

-For a complete rebuild, including configurations and front-end, we could run:

-    docker compose up -d --build

-Tail the docker container logs for the `nexus` app while it's running (/var/log in the container is mounted from local volume ./log):

-    tail -f log/nexus/*

-Only between major platform configuration changes, it may be necessary to force Docker to rebuild the container using `--build`:

-    docker-compose up -d --build

-## Additional commands

-To only setup the workflow and check dependencies:

-    bin/setup

 ## App Configuration